Jerriath/blog-cms/README.md

 # Blog CMS

 This application was coded in ReactJS and created with create-react-app.
 This webapp is for my personal use for managing the content on my personal blog.
+This specific application was cloned from my blog-client application which is also on my github.
 This project is part of "The Odin Project's" Javascript webdev curriculum.
 This project is my first fullstack application and consists of a React frontend and Express backend.

 # Frontend